HDGTurkey/turbothrill/README.md

 # HDG Plus Project README 🚀

-## Project Description 📜
+## Overview 📜

-The HDG Plus project aims to develop a platform for HSD (Huawei Student Developers) campus ambassadors that allows them to publish their activities and articles and facilitates interaction.
-This platform helps campus ambassadors manage and share their content and engage with their communities.
+HDG Plus is a user-friendly web-based platform where members of the Huawei Student Developers campus can gather information about events and blogs.
+This project aims to provide campus students with an interactive environment and share the work of the Huawei Student Developers team with the community in an open manner.

 ## Technologies Used 🛠️
 We used the following technologies when developing the project: